Open Accounting

 Think of someone you really trust.
 Why do you trust that person?
 I’d wager it’s because you know them well, and your trust is based on previous experience, i.e. data.
 Having data available doesn’t destroy the possibility of trust, in fact, it enhances it.

-Trust is by definition a voluntary thing.
+Trust is, by definition, a voluntary thing.
 If you have no choice, if the data are not fully available to you down to the last detail, it’s impossible to actually trust.
-Well ok, it’s not technically impossible, but it’s meaningless without choice.
+Well, ok, it’s not technically impossible, but it’s meaningless without choice.

 So, by doing this DS project, we actually do everyone a favor, including all the other orgs and their sponsors, because by existing we provide them with that choice, so they can now really trust their chosen charity!